 Roden says that Zünd being the most widely accepted digital cutting solution on the market means they have users who meet print demand on a huge array of print products: from retail promotional graphics, POP displays, tradeshow and display graphics to folding carton and corrugated packaging and much more.
 The possibilities are truly endless.”

 Aranoff points that they have added new tools/accessories to the VersaTech2.
 “MCT has employed a nominal 140 watt laser with a patent pending laser belt and dual conveyor for more than three years.
 This has now been improved to cut and seal fabrics at least 30 percent faster.
 We have also sped up routing by doubling the power of the available routers to 5 Kw plus adding the ability for a tool changer for those who need it.
 This also accommodates up to 10 mm bit shafts versus 6mm previously.
 A new automatic board changer that conveys boards onto the cutting table versus just holding them up, also provides the opportunity to use for offloading and picking more efficiently.”

-Aranoff says that these advancements are opening up new applications/markets many of their end users.
-“Fabric and short run packaging are the two of the fastest growing market segments that are well served by our laser cutting/sealing equipment, plus the simpler and less expensive board feeding and offloading capabilities.
-By having the patent pending dual conveyors, MCT is the only company that can automate all functions within a single system, and minimize the footprint and costs of utilizing multiple types of cutters.”
+Aranoff says that these advancements are opening up new applications and markets for many of their end users.
+“Fabric and short-run packaging are the two of the fastest growing market segments that are well served by our laser cutting/sealing equipment, plus the simpler and less expensive board feeding and offloading capabilities.
+By having the patent-pending dual conveyors, MCT is the only company that can automate all functions within a single system, and minimize the footprint and costs of utilizing multiple types of cutters.”